 A number of studies have shown that acetaminophen is a significant cause of liver damage both from long-term use and acute overdose.
 Roughly 200 acetaminophen deaths per year are reported.
 In addition, roughly 56,000 emergency room visits are attributed to acetaminophen overdose.

-Excessively high doses of acetaminophen due to accidental overdose or intentional overdose from suicide attempt, can result in acute liver failure and death.
+Excessively high doses of acetaminophen due to accidental overdose or intentional overdose from a suicide attempt can result in acute liver failure and death.
 If acetaminophen overdose does not receive immediate medical attention, it may result in death for the patient.

 - Abdominal pain